rails/rails/guides/source/action_mailbox_basics.md

 end
 ```

 The regular expression matches the incoming email's `to`, `cc`, or `bcc` fields.
-For example, the above will match any email sent to `save@` to a 'forwards' mailbox.
+For example, the above will match any email sent to `save@` to a "forwards" mailbox.
 There are other ways to route an email, see [`ActionMailbox::Base API`](https://api.rubyonrails.org/classes/ActionMailbox/Base.html) for more.

-We need to create that 'forwards' mailbox next.
+We need to create that "forwards" mailbox next.

 ### Create a Mailbox